CycloneAxe/est-eloquent-sluggable-demo/README.md

 ![](http://ww4.sinaimg.cn/large/0060lm7Tgw1f27x4g928dj319s0x4q8p.jpg)

+### Run the demo

+You can refer to this [documentation](https://github.com/Aufree/laravel-packages-top100/blob/master/how-to-run-a-laravel-project.md) to know how to run this demo.

 ## The Tutorial

 ### Table of contents

-1. Run the demo
+1. Installation
 * Updating your Eloquent Models
 * Basic Usage

-### Run the demo

-You can refer to this [documentation](https://github.com/Aufree/laravel-packages-top100/blob/master/how-to-run-a-laravel-project.md) to know how to run this demo.

 ### 1. Installation